 Step 3: Attach rubber bands

 Rubber bands are attached to clamp down the wood.
 That brings regular shapes to the wood, and you need a Y-shaped stick that supports the rubber bands.
-The rubber bands come from an inner tube or an old leather shoe.
-The rubber bands have to be attached to the handle.
+The rubber bands come from an inner tube or an old leather shoe, and the rubber bands have to be attached to the handle.

 Step 4: Attach woodblocks to the base

 Gather your wood pieces and cut them into squares.
 You are allowed to use offcuts from previous projects.
-Sand each side that will have glue and rough sanding works.
-The sandpaper has to be coarse so that the pieces stick easily.
+Sand each side that will have glue and rough sanding works, and the sandpaper has to be coarse so that the pieces stick easily.

 The grain of the wood changes and spreads the glue on both surfaces.
 Get rid of dust particles before you apply glue.
 Work fast on the glue stage so that it does not dry before use.
 Attach the wood pieces and make sure each side is glued.
 Leave the wood for 24 hours.